PawelLipski/docker-ci-blog/blog.md

 ## Making the image reusable: mount a volume instead of `COPY`

 It would be very handy if the same image could be used to test multiple versions of the code without having to rebuild the image.
-In order to achieve that, the Dockerfile doesn't `COPY` the entire project directory into the image (only the entrypoint script is directly copied).
+In order to achieve that, the Dockerfile doesn't back the entire project directory into the image with a  `COPY` command (only the entrypoint script is directly copied).
-The codebase is instead mounted as a volume within the container rather than baked into the image.
+Instead, the codebase is mounted as a volume within the container.
 Let's take a closer look at [ci/tox/docker-compose.yml](https://github.com/VirtusLab/git-machete/blob/master/ci/tox/docker-compose.yml), which provides the recipe on how to configure the image build and how to run the container.